Eat

 Marlow Common

-Just a short distance from Marlow’s lovely high street, pedestrianised courtyards, and shops and boutiques is the sweeping Marlow Common.
-A product of the last Ice Age, this large nature reserve is well-known for its rare heathland habitats that provide an important sanctuary for a wide array of wildlife – from towering 100-year-old oaks to tiny Green Tortrix moths.
-For the best way to see the reserve, pick up the 5.5-mile Matrix Common trail.
+Just a short distance from Marlow’s high street, courtyards, and shops is the sweeping Marlow Common.
+A product of the last Ice Age, this large nature reserve is well-known for its rare heathland habitats that provide an important sanctuary for a wide array of wildlife – from towering hundred-year-old oaks to tiny Green Tortrix moths.
+For the best way to see the reserve, pick up the five-and-a-half-mile Matrix Common trail.

 Marlow Lock